Depression Quest: Critical response

+Audience response

 Depression Quest faced backlash online from some gamers who disliked its departure from typical game formats emphasizing violence and skill, and who opposed "political" intrusions into gamer culture.
+The text-driven interior monologue style of the game was criticized as boring.
 Quinn has faced harassment in response to Depression Quest since the game's initial release.
 This intensified with the additional publicity the game received on Steam.
 Quinn initially withdrew the game from Steam's Greenlight service, after having a detailed rape threat mailed to their home address.
 When they brought Depression Quest back to Greenlight, Quinn began receiving threatening phone calls.
 In mid-August 2014, soon after the game's official Steam release, a former boyfriend of Quinn wrote a lengthy and negative blog post about their relationship.
 The post alleged that Quinn had been in a relationship with Nathan Grayson, who was then a video game journalist for Kotaku.
 Opponents of Quinn claimed that Grayson had given Depression Quest a positive review as a result of this relationship.
-Investigations proved this to be false: Grayson had at no point reviewed Depression Quest.
+However, Grayson had at no point reviewed Depression Quest.
 These false accusations against Quinn sparked what would later be known as the Gamergate harassment campaign.
 Quinn was subjected to wide-scale harassment, the game's profile page was flooded with what The New Yorker described as "angry user reviews", and reviews for the game were temporarily disabled.
 The Daily Dot reported that 4chan's video game board had bombarded the game's Metacritic page with negative reviews.